Jordan Loyd: Hapoel Eilat (2017–2018)

 Loyd led Eilat to the 2018 Israeli League Playoffs, where they eventually lost to Hapoel Holon.
-Loyd finished the season as the league third-leading scorer with 17.4 points per game and also averaged 4.9 rebounds, 3.6 assists and 1.6 steals per game.
+Loyd finished the season as the league third-leading scorer with 17.4 points per game and also averaged 4.9 rebounds, 3.6 assists and 1.6 steals per game, with an .860 free three percentage (7th in the league).
 On June 8, 2018, Loyd earned a spot in the All-Israeli League Second Team.

 Toronto Raptors (2018–2019)

 On June 25, 2018, Loyd signed a two-year deal with the Turkish team Darüşşafaka.
 Four days later, Loyd joined the Toronto Raptors and the Boston Celtics for the 2018 NBA Summer League.
 On August 7, 2018, after impressing during the Summer League, Loyd opted out of his deal with Darüşşafaka and signed a two-way contract with the Toronto Raptors.
-On October 29, 2018, he made his NBA debut playing two minutes under a 109–124 loss to the Milwaukee Bucks.
+On October 29, 2018, he made his NBA debut playing two minutes in a 109–124 loss to the Milwaukee Bucks.

 Loyd won a championship with the Raptors after they defeated the Golden State Warriors in the 2019 NBA Finals.
-Loyd became known as the "Random Guy in a Suit" due to being beside Kawhi Leonard during the Game 7 buzzer beater, which he recognized by wearing a shirt with this slogan during the Raptors Championship parade.
+Loyd became known as the "Random Guy in a Suit" due to being beside Kawhi Leonard during the famous Game 7 buzzer beater in the Eastern Conference Semifinals against the Philadelphia 76ers, which he recognized by wearing a shirt with this slogan during the Raptors Championship parade.
 Although Loyd did not play in the playoffs nor Finals, Loyd was credited as an important part of the Raptors' championship versus the Warriors, as Loyd was used as a fill-in for Stephen Curry during Raptors' practices, simulating Curry for defensive game planning.

 On August 2, 2019, Loyd was waived by the Raptors.

 Valencia (2019–2020)

 On August 5, 2019, Loyd signed a one-year deal with Valencia of the Spanish Liga ACB and the EuroLeague.
-On October 13, 2019, Loyd tied his career-high 30 points in his third league game with Valencia, he also recorded four rebounds, two assists and three steals in a 94–97 loss to Barcelona.
-He averaged 11.9 points, 2.2 assists and 1 steal per game.
+On October 13, 2019, Loyd tied his career-high 30 points in his third league game with Valencia.
+He also recorded four rebounds, two assists and three steals in a 94–97 loss to Barcelona.
+He averaged 12.0 points, 2.2 assists and 1.0 steal per game.

 Crvena Zvezda (2020–2021)

 On July 1, 2020, Loyd signed with Crvena Zvezda.
 He was named Euroleague Round 2 MVP after scoring 30 points and adding 6 rebounds, 2 assists and 2 steals in a 90–73 win over Saski Baskonia.
+For the season, he averaged 16.2 points, 3.1 assists, and 1.0 steals while shooting .888 from the free throw line.

 Zenit Saint Petersburg (2021–2022)

-On June 14, 2021, Loyd signed a two-year contract with Russian club Zenit Saint Petersburg of the VTB United League and the EuroLeague.
+On June 14, 2021, Loyd signed a two-year contract, though he only played with the team for one year, with Russian club Zenit Saint Petersburg of the VTB United League and the EuroLeague.
+In 2021-22 he averaged 12.6 points, 4.2 rebounds, 4.4 assists, and 1.2 steals per game while shooting .849 from the free throw line.